tstellanova/mavleash/README.md

-This Particle application allows you to monitor the status of your drone, including position, velocity, and battery level, anywhere there is cellular network coverage. mavleash stands for "Micro Air Vehicle Leash"
+This Particle application allows you to monitor the status of your drone, including position, velocity, and battery level, anywhere there is cellular network coverage.
+The name mavleash derives from "Micro Air Vehicle Leash".

 Mavleash uses the [Particle.io Electron board ](https://store.particle.io/collections/electron), with the associated cellular data plan, to maintain two-way radio contact with your drone,